pypa/packaging.python.org/source/specifications/index-hosted-attestations.rst

       and certificate.
       """

+      timestamps: list[bytes] | None
+      """
+      Optional list of base64 encoded RFC3161 timestamp responses.
+Timestamps are optional if `transparency_entries` only contains entries with an integrated_time.
+      """

 A full data model for each object in ``transparency_entries`` is provided in :ref:`appendix`.
 Attestation objects **SHOULD** include one or more transparency log entries, and **MAY** include additional keys for other